 When the statements could not be backed up with field notes and narratives out of the data collection, then the statements were put into the column "Other data source".
 An example for a statement put into the column "Other data source" is the legitimate power dimension.
 Part of the legitimate power dimension is typically the company for which the stakeholder worked and his function and job description and subsequently the stakeholder's position in the organisational hierarchy.
 For example a stakeholder's job description was not part of the field notes or narratives collected by the researcher.
 Thus this statement could not be put into the column "Ethnographical data source".
 But the information about the job description was available and accessible for the researcher but it was not formally put to the researcher's data collection account.
-Information coming from "Other data source".
+Information coming from such sources was in the stakeholders' characterization tables declared as coming from "Other data source".